chuk-yong/Find-Relationship-using-set-in-Python/Readme.md

 c = set(a).intersection(b)
 c is a list containing the element in the intersection.

-Note: In the code, check for '' as it means empty and should not be interpreted as a match.

-There are many caveats in dealing with Pandas dataframe that I found out (I am a R user), some of them would sound trivial to regular Pandas users but these don't make sense:

-1. Using .at[] to allocate a list to a cell.  data.iloc[] = [...] does not work.
-2. df.data[].copy to make a copy of a datframe you subset or Pandas will consider it a slice of the dataframe.  df=data.['a','b'] is a slice of data.

-## Building our relationship map
+## Building our relationship map by visiting

-Do refer to the pdf from the code challenge for details.

-### We start with A and found B.
+### We start with A, visit everyone down the list.
+Found B.

-Build a relationship map (using a list).
-In the code, a column was created to contain this list.
-A_related means Id=A and column = "related".
-In our dataframe, Id and rows are the same.
+We can create a relationship map as follows:

 A_related = [A,B]
 B_related = [A,B]

 ### Next, with B, going down the list and found C.

 The relationship list should add this new relationship and looks like:

 B_related = [A,B, B,C]

 To make the list unique and sort we do: sorted(set(B_related))

 B_related = [A,B,C]

-This may not be optimised, but I went with updating all the members (A,B and C) with the newly created list and updated the relationship status.
-So now:
+With this new found list, we should go update everyone in the list so that:

 A_related = [A,B,C]
 B_related = [A,B,C]
 C_related = [A,B,C]